Providence Atoll: History

-Providence was run as a copra island during the early 1980s up until 2006, when Cyclone Bondo destroyed most of the buildings and about 60 percent of the coconut trees.
+In late 2006, Cyclone Bondo destroyed most of the buildings and about 60 per cent of the coconut trees.
+Following the cyclone, the island was evacuated on 26 December 2006.

-Bancs Providence has never been permanently inhabited, though temporary huts of fishermen have been recorded as early as 1882.

-Banc Providence is also known as Cerf Island, after Le Cerf, which was one of the ships commanded by Captain Nicolas Morphey, who sighted the island (or islands) on 30 July 1756.

 Geography

-The islands of Providence Atoll are small, coraline, and inhospitable.

-The atoll has a length of 44 km on its north-south axis, and a width of about 12 km.
+Providence Atoll has a length of 44 km on its north-south axis, and a width of about 12 km.
 The total area covered by the atoll is approximately 345 km².
 The aggregate land area, however, is only 2.82 km².

 West of the atoll, the sea bottom plunges steeply to a depth of 180 m only 2.5 km beyond the fringing reef.
+The islands of the atoll are small, coraline, and inhospitable.